 In fact, knowing what your cat is more likely to be affected by could help your vet prescribe a health plan to target these issues before they rear their ugly head.

 Here’s what Siamese cat owners should consider being most mindful about protecting their puss against:

 - Vision loss

 - Gastrointestinal problems

 Siamese cats are choosy about what they eat.
 Perhaps this is because they aren’t built to carry added kilos if they become obese.
 Read up on how obesity can lead to diabetes in dogs and cats.

 Pet insurance for your meow

 The American singer Paula Cole once said, “Just watching my cats can make me happy.”
 We couldn’t agree more, which is why we’ve tail-ored three affordable cat insurance plans so you can make your cat happy too.

 Our pet insurance means you don’t have to pay expensive pet health bills alone.
-We help cover the costs of vet visits, hospitalisation, prescription medication and more.
+We help cover the costs of non-routine vet visits, hospitalisation, prescription medication and more.